-We’ve put together a simple PSD template you can download and use alongside the steps below to create your own collage.
+We’ve put together a simple Instagram puzzle grid template you can download and use in Photoshop alongside the steps below to create your own Instagram collage feed.
 Or, you can follow the steps we’ve outlined below to set up your own document in Photoshop (or Canva).

 If you have a good idea of your brand colours and aesthetic already, you can skip this step.
 If you don’t, then this step is non-negotiable.
 What you really want to get clear on is your brand imagery, colours and general vibe.
 Is your brand full of florals or is it clean-cut and neutral?
 Is beachy or is it earthy?
 I give you full permission to go wild on Pinterest.
 Insert shameless plug #2 about following us on Pinterest here.